toolleeo/cli-apps/README.md

 * [smem](https://www.selenic.com/smem/) - Python program that reports memory usage; it can report the "proportional set size" (PSS), a meaningful representation of the amount of memory used by libraries and applications in a virtual memory system; it has built-in chart generation.
 * [top](http://www.unixtop.org/) - The classical Unix utility that provides a rolling display of top cpu using processes.
 * [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
+* [wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal.

 ## <a name="music"></a>Sound and music